-MOC points earned for a CME activity may be aggregated (rolled up) on a monthly or annual basis in your MOC Activity Report.
+MOC points earned for a CME activity may be aggregated (rolled up) on a monthly or annual basis the My Activities section of your Physician Portal.
 The report will display the total points earned for the activity during the month or year as well as the most recent date that points were earned.

 When will I receive MOC points for the CME activity I recently completed?

 First, check to be sure that your MOC Program fee is paid.
 ABIM does not process MOC points until your program fee is paid.

 If your program fee is up to date.
 It is best to contact the CME provider to inquire about their timeframe for completion information submission for a specific activity.